earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 ## Continuous Integration

-I can even hook this happy path up to CI fairly easily by extending my previous [Earthfile](https://github.com/adamgordonbell/cloudservices/blob/main/ActivityClient/Earthfile).
+I can quickly hook this happy path up to CI by extending my previous [Earthfile](https://github.com/adamgordonbell/cloudservices/blob/main/ActivityClient/Earthfile).

 I'll create a `test` target for the client, and copy in client binary and the test script: